 The attorneys at LeMaster & Ahmed PLLC have more than three decades of experience in insurance law and they now fight only for the rights of policyholders.
 Whether you are a business or individual, you can trust Ms. Ahmed and Ms. LeMaster to fight for you.
 They will guide you through the claims process, speak with adjusters on your behalf and represent you in court if needed.

 Call us at (888) 306-2119 to schedule a consultation.
-We proudly represent clients in areas such as Galveston, Houston, The Woodlands, Plano and Dallas.
+We proudly represent clients throughout the greater Dallas Fort Worth area including Galveston, Houston, The Woodlands, Plano and Dallas.